Himalayan wolf: Characteristics

-The Himalayan wolf has a thick, woolly fur that is dull earthy-brown on the back and tail, and yellowish-white on the face, tummy, and limbs.
+The Himalayan wolf has a thick, woolly fur that is dull earthy-brown on the back and tail, and yellowish-white on the face, underside, and limbs.
 It has closely spaced black speckles on the muzzle, below the eyes, and on the upper cheeks and ears.

-Larger than the Indian and common European wolves, it reaches 45 to 70 in in length, 68 to 76 cm tall at the shoulder, and weighs around 30 to 55 kg on average.
+It is larger than the Indian and common European wolves, and reaches 45 to 70 in in length, 68 to 76 cm tall at the shoulder, and weighs around 30 to 55 kg on average.

-The heart of the Himalayan wolf can withstand the low oxygen level at high elevations.
+The heart of the Himalayan wolf can withstand the low oxygen levels at high elevations.
 It has a strong selection for RYR2, a gene that initiates cardiac excitation.

 Phylogeography

 The mitochondrial DNA of 27 wolves from the Himalayas and the Tibetan Plateau was compared in 2004.
 Results indicate that five related haplotypes formed a clade that is basal to all other wolves.
 This clade included one sample from Ladakh, nine from the Spiti Valley in Himachal Pradesh, four from Nepal, and two from Tibet.
 The Himalayan wolf clade diverged from other canids 800,000 years ago.
 Seven wolves from Kashmir did not fall into this clade.
 The mtDNA of 18 captive wolves in the Padmaja Naidu Himalayan Zoological Park was analysed in 2007.
 Results showed that they shared a common female ancestor.
 As this study was based on captive-bred zoo specimens that had descended from only two females, these samples were not considered to be representative.
 Additionally, the wolf population in the Kashmir Valley is known to have recently arrived in that area.
 Subsequent genetic research showed that wolf samples from Tibet are genetically basal to the Holarctic gray wolf.
 Its MT-ND4L gene commences with the base pairs GTG, whereas all other canids commence with ATG.
 Results of whole genome sequencing showed that it is the most genetically divergent wolf.